ohcnetwork/care/docs/databases/backup.rst

 We are basically deleting the container's existing database and creating a new database with the same name.
 Then we will use ``pg_restore`` to restore the database.
 Run the following commands in your terminal.

    Make sure you have stopped all the containers except the db before proceeding.
+And be inside the care directory at the time of executing the following.
 ------------------------------------------------------------------------------

 Delete the existing database: